Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Does Pet Insurance Cover Annual Vet Visits?

-Always review several pet insurance companies and what types of coverage their plans offer before signing up with them.
+Always review several pet insurance companies and what types of coverage their plans offer before signing up with one.
 While some companies do cover wellness visits, there are usually contingencies put in place.
-Depending on the provider and plan you pay for, they may or may not cover things such as:
+Depending on the provider and plan you pay for, they may or may not cover things like:

 • Routine checkups